CloudCoinConsortium/CloudCoin/SkyWallet Protocol/DDNS/README.md

-Sample successful Good response: NOTE The status will be true:
+Sample successful Good response: NOTE The status will be "fail":
 ```json
 {
 	"result": {